minio/docs/source/includes/k8s/deploy-operator.rst

 Certificate Management with cert-manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Rather than then MinIO Operator managing certificates, you can configure the deployment to use `cert-manager <https://cert-manager.io/>`__.
+Rather than the MinIO Operator managing certificates, you can configure the deployment to use `cert-manager <https://cert-manager.io/>`__.
 For instructions for deploying the MinIO Operator and tenants using cert-manager, refer to the :ref:`cert-manager page <minio-certmanager>`.

 Procedure